What are the Different Types of Creatine? HCl, Monohydrate, and More

 Many health supplements come from foreign sources, have misleading labels, and contain additives and filler ingredients.
 If you’re searching for a creatine supplement, it’s important to choose a high-quality product with minimal ingredients and domestically validated purity done by certified laboratories.
 The only creatine that is domestically produced and/or processed under SQF (safe quality foods) standards (an even higher level of quality scrutiny than GMP) is CON-CRĒT®.

-Many people will try supplementing with creatine but are easily deterred by unwanted fluid retention and stomach symptoms.
+Many people will try supplementing with unflavored creatine but are easily deterred by unwanted fluid retention and stomach symptoms.
 Since creatine HCl mitigates the risk of those side effects, it is much easier to include in your daily supplement routine.

 Whether you want to grow your muscle mass, increase endurance, elevate brain functions, or improve your overall health, CON-CRĒT is a highly soluble and effective form of creatine with pure ingredients and tried and true results.
 Boost your performance both athletically and cognitively by browsing flavored creatine on our website.